 3/4 cup sugar (I use organic evaporated cane)

 1 cup créme fraîche

-2. place strawberries in a blender or food processor. add lemon juice, cream and créme fraîche and pulse a few times until everything is blended. don’t over do the pulsing if you want some chunks of berries to remain. or pulse more for a smoother ice cream, maker’s choice.
+2. place strawberries in a blender or food processor.
+Add lemon juice, cream and créme fraîche and pulse a few times until everything is blended.
+Don’t over do the pulsing if you want some chunks of berries to remain.
+Pulse more for a smoother ice cream, maker’s choice.